yc14600/TimeSeries-Transformers-Analysis/README.md

-## The code of paper "A Closer Look at Transformers for Time Series Forecasting: Understanding Why They Work and Where They Struggle".
+## The code of the paper ["A Closer Look at Transformers for Time Series Forecasting: Understanding Why They Work and Where They Struggle"](https://openreview.net/forum?id=kHEVCfES4Q).

 ### Introduction